jlaiii/Account-Generator/README.md

 You can also customize the script by modifying the `generate_email`, `generate_password`, and `generate_username` functions, which are responsible for generating the email addresses, passwords, and usernames, respectively.

 ## Warning
 Please be aware that this script may be illegal or unethical in some jurisdictions.
+Use it for educational purposes only and do not use it to engage in any illegal or unethical activities.
 Use it at your own risk.